pink-gorilla/notebook/README.md

 LEIN_SNAPSHOTS_IN_RELEASE=1 lein do clean, uberjar
 ```
 should give you the all-in uberjar.
 It is used by the docker image and can be run
-executing `java -jar target/gorilla-repl-ng-standalone.jar`.
+executing `java -jar target/gorilla-workbook-standalone.jar`.
 It may also work dropped
  into a webapp (in `WEB-INF/lib`).
 Whether you are lucky or depends on the dependencies
 (if you run into conflicts).
-If all goes well, Gorilla REPL will appear at
+If all goes well, Pink Gorilla will appear at
 `.../your-app-context/gorilla-repl/worksheet.html`.

 TODO : Explain delegation mode